Polymer/old-docs-site/README.md

     cd docs
     ./scripts/setup.sh

-This will run `npm install`, pull down any external dependencies, and kickoff the `grunt docs` task. **Note:** these scripts can take some time to install.
+This will run `npm install`, pull down any external dependencies, and kickoff the `grunt` task. **Note:** these scripts can take some time to install.

 During the setup process the `polymer-all/projects` directory is populated for you.
 Whenever the site is released you'll need to re-run `./scripts/release.sh` in order to refresh this and other directories.
 See the [Polymer release](#polymer-release) section for more details.